Four Ways to Avoid a Midlife Crisis

 Take Pride in Your Accomplishments

 Start by thinking about the things that you have accomplished.
-21 year old you wouldn’t have a mortgage, a loving marriage or happy teenagers.
-You wouldn’t have felt as secure about your body as you do right now (hello, hair transplant!).
+A 21 year old you wouldn’t have a secure home, a loving marriage or happy teenagers.
+You wouldn’t have felt as confident about your body as you do right now (hello, hair transplant!).
 You wouldn’t have gone on safari, emigrated to Australia or been to Disneyworld.
 Not by 21.
 So, look at what you’ve accomplished in your life and be thankful you’ve lived those days so far – with more to come.

+Read More: What if you are in you 20’s and Feel Old?

 Make a Bucket List

 Make a list of things you’d like to achieve in the next decade.
 It’s easy to panic about your mortality, but what about what you could do with it?
-You’re 40 now, but that doesn’t mean your life is over.
+If you are 40 or older now, that doesn’t mean your life is over.
+Far from it.
 You have possibly got another 40 years or more of living to do – how do you want to spend it?
 The possibilities are endless.

 Read More: Is 40 Too Late to Find Career You Love?